pipecat-ai/pipecat-ai.github.io/docs/understanding-bots/custom-services.md

 # Building Your Own Services

 Once you've built a few simple bots by combining existing services, you'll want to start solving more complex problems, which means building your own services.
 Fortunately, it's pretty straightforward: You create a subclass of `AIService`, and implement a method called `process_frame`.
-For example, here's a `TranslationProcessor` service, used in the translation example TKTKTK:
+For example, here's a `TranslationProcessor` service, used in the [translation example](https://github.com/daily-co/dailyai-examples/tree/main/translation-chatbot):

 ```python
 class TranslationProcessor(AIService):